FaraahJ/Forex_Currency_Prediction_Project/README.md

 - Prophet Models
 Evaluation of these models are also calculated using MAE, MAPE and RMSE metrics.

-2. The (link to excel file) excel file records the evaluation metrics and highlights which model was chosen to best represent each currency
+2. The [Excel](https://github.com/FaraahJ/Forex_Currency_Prediction_Project/blob/main/MAE%2C%20RMSE%2C%20MAPE%20Metrics%20-%20Sheet1.csv) file records the evaluation metrics and highlights which model was chosen to best represent each currency

 3. The 📁 [Models](https://github.com/FaraahJ/Forex_Currency_Prediction_Project/tree/main/Models) folder contains the saved models for each currency.
 Unfortunately the SARIMA models will not be found here as their file sizes were too large to upload.